Skip to Content

 5) Are universities required to provide a separate E&G Carryforward Spending Plan for each entity as funded in the annual General Appropriations Act?

 Answer: The previous years’ reporting of university E&G carryforward composition that accompanied your annual operating budgets was different in several ways, most notably in the “as of” reporting date and the intent of the reporting.
 The operating budget supplemental report was as of the budget files due date (August), while the new spending plan reporting is for your E&G fund balance as of July 1 of the fiscal year.
-Since the report is as of July 1, “expenditures to date” doesn’t apply and SB 190 mandates that you report an estimated cost per planned expenditure for every E&G dollar above your 7% minimum reserve carryforward balance.
+Since the report is as of July 1, “expenditures to date” doesn’t apply and F.S.
+1011.45 mandates that you report an estimated cost per planned expenditure for every E&G dollar above your 7% minimum reserve carryforward balance.
 The encumbrances recorded in your university accounting systems are earmarked amounts that should be included in your upcoming planned expenditures.
 In summary: old report = composition of remaining carryforward balance at August xx less expenditures and encumbrances to date, new report = accounting for the planned expenditure of every E&G carryforward fund balance dollar by funding entity as of July 1 in excess of 7% of your state operating budget, with a projected timeline for the expenditure to occur.

-Answer: There are categories on the E&G Carryforward Spending Plan template for those FCO uses that are defined in SB 190.
+Answer: There are categories on the E&G Carryforward Spending Plan template for those FCO uses that are defined in Section 1011.45(3), F.S.
 You would report the planned use of your E&G carryforward dollars on the operating report and then report a corresponding entry on your university’s Fixed Capital Outlay budget template so that the use of funds is reflected on both the operating and FCO budget reports.
 The Board Budget Office will be checking for agreement between the operating and fixed capital outlay budget reports.

 Answer: No. Unless otherwise provided by law, current-year E&G funding is to be used for E&G operating activities only.
 Design costs, building permit fees, and actual hard construction costs are not appropriate uses of current-year E&G funds.
 As a general rule, any items required to obtain a Certificate of Occupancy for a project would not be an approved used of current-year E&G funding.

-10) A state university experienced an electric panel fire which resulted in material damage to the building.
+9) A state university experienced an electric panel fire which resulted in material damage to the building.
 The building is included as Education and General (E&G) space in the Board of Governors Space File.
 Can payment for the necessary repairs be made from E&G funds?

 Answer: Yes, repairs to an E&G building may be funded from university E&G sources.
 It would be the university’s discretion to utilize either current-year funds or university carryforward for this type of nonrecurring expenditure.

-11) When reporting budgeted E&G expenditures on the annual operating budget “Summary Schedule I”, where should planned expenditures for fixed capital outlay projects using E&G carryforward funds be reported?
+10) When reporting budgeted E&G expenditures on the annual operating budget “Summary Schedule I”, where should planned expenditures for fixed capital outlay projects using E&G carryforward funds be reported?

 Answer: Any planned use of E&G carryforward funds should be included on the line item “Carryforward (From Prior Period Funds)” regardless of the type/category of the expenditure.
 There should be no capitalized expenditures for building construction or other fixed capital projects from E&G funds except where expressly provided by law.